matzew/kn-box/README.md

 ./04-kn-kafka.sh
 ```

+This command installs the latest release of the Apache Kafka components.
+If you instead want to install the latest nightly builds use the option `--nightly` (i.e. `./04-kn-kafka.sh --nightly`).

 > The `KafkaChannel` in this version is currently not configured to run as a default channel!

 ## Enabling tracing